girlscript/feminist-bible-phase-2/CONTRIBUTING.md

 ### FORK A PROJECT -
 ***
-You can use github explore - https://github.com/explore to find a project that interests you and match your skills.
-Once you find your cool project to workon, you can make a copy of project to your account.
+You can use github explore - https://github.com/explore to find a project that interests you and matches your skills.
+Once you find your cool project to work on, you can make a copy of the project to your account.
 This process is called forking a project to your Github account.
 On Upper right side of project page on Github, you can see -

 <p align="center">  <img  src="https://i.imgur.com/P0n6f97.png">  </p>
 Click on fork to create a copy of project to your account.
-This creates a separate copy for you to workon.
+This creates a separate copy for you to work on.

 ### FINDING A FEATURE OR BUG TO WORKON -
 ***
-Open Source projects always have something to workon and improves with each new release.
+Open Source projects always have something to work on and improve with each new release.
 You can see the issues section to find something you can solve or report a bug.
 The project managers always welcome new contributors and can guide you to solve the problem.
 You can find issues in the right section of project page.

 <p align="center">  <img  src="https://i.imgur.com/czVjpS7.png">  </p>